Families with a child who has attention deficit disorder (ADHD)

 family.
 Some families have fallen apart or disintegrated, never knowing that

-ADD afflicted their child and contributed to persistent negative family interactions.
+ADHD afflicted their child and contributed to persistent negative family interactions.

-Principles Applicable To Families Affected By ADD
+Principles Applicable To Families Affected By ADHD

 The first and most important principle is that the family usually attempts